Maheshkumar-W/Voice-Based-Smartboard/README.md

 I am sure you're here to gain valuable insight about my project 😉

-Alright, Let's have a quick glimpse of our project,
+Alright, Let's have a quick glimpse of our project 🤠

 - Need statement :